 City councillor responsible for shareholdings and finance Günter Riegler says on this: “In addition to various considerations regarding innovative and bold approaches relating to public transport, trams play a major role in a growing city like Graz.
 With the financing of around EUR 62 million which was approved last week in the control committee for the purchase of 15 new trams incl. the conversion and the expansion of the necessary infrastructure in Shed 3 in Eggenberg and a possible option for 40 additional trams to replace old trams, we are setting a milestone for public transport in Graz“.

-Holding Graz CEO Wolfgang Malik adds: “We are of course, in addition to the innovative urban mobility projects such as the necessary metro for the central area of Graz, pursuing in parallel the expansion of the tram network and the renovation or maintenance of the tram fleet as part of a future-oriented overall system.
+Holding Graz CEO Wolfgang Malik adds: “We are of course, in addition to the innovative urban mobility projects for the central area of Graz, pursuing in parallel the expansion of the tram network and the renovation or maintenance of the tram fleet as part of a future-oriented overall system.
 In the west of the city, the lines in the direction of Reininghaus and “Smart City Graz” are being extended until the end of the year.
 The alleviation of the traffic situation in the city centre through Neutorgasse is also in planning and preparation.
 In the “Maintenance Graz Linien” master plan, the expansion of Steyrergasse South is planned in a constructive partnership with BALSA (Bundesaltlastensanierungsges.m.b.H.) to eliminate contaminated soil.
 A great collaboration, particularly as the hub for our fleet that is to be modernised is being created there.”

 The “Maintenance Graz Linien” project: